sophieKaelin/ready4researchGIT/changingcode.md

 <kbd>![Merge Conflict4](screenshots/pull-2.6.png)</kbd>
 <kbd>![Merge Conflict5](screenshots/pull-2.7.png)</kbd>

 There are three main scenarios for when you are pulling from the remote repository.
-Follow the scenario that best suits your position (hopefully you will be in position **1**):
+Follow the scenario that best suits your situation (hopefully you will be in position **1**):

 1. You have no current staged changes, unstaged changes or commits on your local repository.
   * `git pull` (ignore the warnings)